skyssolutions/lynxchan/src/be/Readme.md

 * `captchaExpiration`: expiration in minutes of captchas.
 Defaults to 1 minute.
 * `captchaFonts`(Array): array of absolute paths to font files in the system to be used in the captcha.
 Optional.
 * `siteTitle`: name to be used as the title of the front-page.
+* `maxRequestSize`: maximum size in bytes of incoming requests.
+Defaults to 2MB.
+* `maxFileSize`: maximum size in bytes of individual uploaded files.
+Defaults to infinity.

 `db.json`: contains database connection information.
 * `address`: address of the database.